djedditt/wl4-rumble/README.md

 # Wario Land 4: Jungle Rumble!

 If you’re a Wario Land 4 fan, get ready to bump up your treasure hunting experience to a new level of immersion.
 The "Jungle Rumble!" patch brings comprehensive rumble support to the original Game Boy Advance classic, by providing tactile feedback for many in-game actions and events.
+A convenient toggle in the save selection menu lets you easily turn the feature on or off.

 ## Game Boy Player Compatibility